sirportly/whmcs/README.md

 ## Customer Data Source

 Within WHMCS navigate to (Addons > Sirportly), here you will see a list of columns that you may select that will be passed to Sirportly.
-To setup the Data Source within Sirportly navigate to the Automation & API section of the admin page and click 'Data Sources' then the 'Add New Data Source' button.
+To setup the Data Source within Sirportly navigate to the ```Workflow``` section of the admin page and click ```Data Sources``` then the 'Add New Data Source' button.
 Here you will be presented a form;

 `Name` Enter a memorable name for the datasource, 'WHMCS' is a good start.